-HRL went through a very bad phase,product problems post indigenisation ,the run away success of Xerox who built an 80% market share and the increasing impatience of the HCL Senior management of which HRL became an integral part off ,lead to the sales team being over hauled , Mahesh Mahajan moved out to PCL and so did many of the sales team, Seetharaman moved to the Communication Division, PSV was no longer in charge the old management team was more or less disbanded.I as head of service now reported into PK Asija in a different division called Customer Service Division.Wing Commander Verma was made in charge of the Reprographics team of HCL.
+HRL went through a very bad phase,product problems post indiginisation,the run away success of Xerox who built an 80% market share and the increasing impatience of the HCL Senior management of which HRL was an integral part,lead to the sales team being over hauled.
+Mahesh Mahajan moved out to PCL and so did many of the sales team, Seetharaman moved to the Communication Division, and PSV was no longer in charge.
+The old management team was disbanded.I,as head of Reprographics customer service reported into PK Asija in a different division called Customer Service Division.Wing Commander Verma was made in charge of the Reprographics team of HCL.

-So what where the lessons I didnt learn?
+So what were the lessons I didn’t learn?
 These are best capture in the journal entry of a dairy I maintain around that time

 –Increase assertiveness and dominance

-— Position my self as an industry all rounder with ability to effectively lrad a sales team
+— Position my self as an industry all rounder with ability to effectively lead a sales team

-—Gain acceptance of sales managers across the country and pave the way for decentraslisation
+—Gain acceptance of sales managers across the country and pave the way for decentralisation

-—Position my self as on par or ahead of sales managers in terms of industry knowledge
+—Position my self as ahead of sales managers in terms of industry knowledge

-—Reach out more to important stake holdersd of the company
+—Reach out more to important stake holders of the company